GraphBLAS/LAGraph/src/benchmark/README.md

 LAGraph, (c) 2021 by The LAGraph Contributors, All Rights Reserved.
 SPDX-License-Identifier: BSD-2-Clause

-FIXME: get latest SuiteSparse:GraphBLAS !!!
+BE SURE TO GET THE LATEST SuiteSparse:GraphBLAS.
+LAGraph and SuiteSparse:

-FIXME: Please contact the authors of the library ...
+GraphBLAS are under intense development and even minor changes can have a big impact on performances.
+Also, please contact the authors of the library if you have any questions about benchmarking.
+(Tim Davis: davis@tamu.edu, in particular).

 To download the GAP benchmark matrices, optionally convert them to binary .grb files (SuiteSparse-only), and to run the GAP benchmarks, do the following: